-A purchase allowance is a reduction in the buyer's cost of merchandise that it had purchased.
-The purchase allowance is granted by the supplier because of a problem such as shipping the wrong items, the incorrect quantity, flaws in the goods, etc. In the case of a purchase allowance, the buyer does not return the merchandise to the supplier.
+A purchase allowance is a reduction in the buyer's cost of merchandise that had been purchased.
+The purchase allowance is granted by the supplier because of a problem such as shipping the wrong items, an incorrect quantity, flaws in the goods, etc. In the case of a purchase allowance, the buyer does not return the merchandise to the supplier.

-Under a periodic inventory system, the buyer will record the purchase allowance with 1) a credit to the account Purchase Allowances or to the account Purchase Returns and Allowances, and 2) a debit to Accounts Payable.
-(The supplier will record the allowance with a debit to Sales Allowances and a credit to Accounts Receivable.)
+Under a periodic inventory system, the retailer will record the supplier's credit memo with 1) a credit of $15 to the account Purchase Allowances or to the account Purchase Returns and Allowances, and 2) a debit of $15 to Accounts Payable.

 The supplier records the credit memo with a debit to Sales Allowances and a credit to Accounts Receivable.
 The supplier will combine the debit balance in its Sales Allowances account with the credit balance in its Sales account to arrive at its net sales.